When it comes to compliance, no one wants to overpay — for assessments, audits, tools, or services.

 The SSP and POA&M are helpful to companies as they prepare to meet the more stringent requirements for CMMC.
 Until you close the gaps in compliance identified in an SSP and POA&M, you will not pass a CMMC audit.

-If you have gone through the effort of creating an SSP and POA&M, now you have a roadmap of areas that you will need to fix (at a minimum) before a CMMC assessment, in addition to other CMMC requirements you may not be meeting that fall outside the scope of NIST 800-171.
+If you have gone through the effort of creating an SSP and POA&M, you now have a roadmap of areas you will need to fix before a CMMC assessment.

-As stipulated in Cybersecurity Maturity Model Certification (CMMC), Version 1.02, you need to maintain system security plans to achieve CMMC compliance (depending on the CMMC level desired):
+As stipulated in Cybersecurity Maturity Model Certification (CMMC), you need to maintain system security plans to achieve CMMC compliance (depending on the CMMC level desired):

 3. CMMC Readiness Assessments